Dallas Cowboys Rumors: Tony Romo Still An Option For Broncos, But Not A Priority

-Tony Romo is truly in limbo as far as being a player in the NFL is concerned and the longer the Dallas Cowboys hold onto him, the fewer options he will have once finally set free.
+Tony Romo is truly in limbo as far as being a player in the NFL is concerned, and the longer the Dallas Cowboys hold onto him, the fewer options he will have once finally set free.
 A few weeks of 2017 free agency have gone by and Romo is still on the Cowboys’ roster, but he won’t be playing for them in the upcoming season.
 Now, one of the very few teams said to be interested in him are done waiting and will not make him a priority any longer.

 Ever since Dak Prescott shocked the world last season and dominated as the starting quarterback of the Cowboys, the world knew that the Romo era in Big D had run its course.
 Since the end of the season, it has pretty much been a given that the Houston Texans and Denver Broncos were the most likely landing spots for him even though a few others were in the running.